jonathanwoodard/audio-analysis/README.md

 Audiomatch
 ==============================
 Audiomatch allows users to select audio files (currently only supports .wav files) that are then fingerprinted.
-Audiomatch then attempts to match (as closely as possible) the audio fingerprints to realtime audio input through a microphone.
+Audiomatch attempts to match the audio fingerprints to realtime audio input through a microphone.

 Python Version: 2.7